raakesh1415/malnutridetect/README.md

 NutriCare contributes to the following **UN Sustainable Development Goals (SDGs)**:

-- **SDG 2: Zero Hunger** – Through early detection and prevention of malnutrition.
 - **SDG 3: Good Health and Well-being** – By promoting better child health outcomes via monitoring and education.
+- - **SDG 9: Industry, Innovation and Infrastructure** – By leveraging innovative mobile health technology to address malnutrition and improve healthcare accessibility.

 ---